 Internship and Exchange Opportunities

 CityU also encourages students to participate in exchange programmes, which help to develop their language skills and provide increased awareness of other cultures.
-We offer about 450 credit-bearing programmes with partner universities around the world.
+We offer credit-bearing programmes with more than 350 partner universities around the world.

 The Library’s collections include: